Skip to main content

 — Authentication or authorization is failing.

-- Confirm the x-api-key (or equivalent) is present, valid, and belongs to the correct organization.
+— Confirm that the token is valid and belongs to the correct organization.

 • Health check returns 5xx or a degraded status